All Products

 Warning

-An Alibaba Cloud account has full access to all resources of the account.
+An Alibaba Cloud account has full permissions on resources within the account.
 AccessKey pair leaks of an Alibaba Cloud account pose critical threats to the system.

-Therefore, we recommend that you use an AccessKey pair of a RAM user that is granted minimum necessary permissions to initialize a Credentials client.
+Therefore, we recommend that you use an AccessKey pair of a RAM user that is granted permissions based on the principle of least privilege (PoLP) to initialize a Credentials client.

 import com.aliyun.credentials.Client;